Gay marriage vote marks a quiet revolution in Ireland

 Activists say close-knit communities drove the change by rallying around gay friends, family and co-workers, while the collapse of the Catholic Church's overwhelming influence allowed the political system to slowly come on board.

 "Politicians used to rush out of the way to avoid photos with me.
-Now it's the reverse," said David Norris, a senator who led a decades-long campaign to decriminalize gay sex.
+Now it's the reverse," said David Norris, a senator who led a decades-long campaign to decriminalise gay sex.

-"The (same-sex marriage) campaign itself has been a landmark for Ireland ... there is a much clearer and much softer attitude toward gay people," he said.
+"The (same-sex marriage) campaign itself has been a landmark for Ireland ... there is a much clearer and much softer attitude towards gay people," he said.

-Neighboring Britain decriminalized homosexuality in 1967, but a veil of silence smothered the issue in Catholic Ireland.
+Neighbouring Britain decriminalised homosexuality in 1967, but a veil of silence smothered the issue in Catholic Ireland.
 In the 1970s, police monitored Dublin's only gay bar and tiny gay pride marches were jeered by passers-by.

 An attempt to overturn the criminal statute in 1983 failed when a supreme court judge referred to homosexuality as "morally wrong" and contributing to depression and suicide.